What Does an Equine-Assisted Therapist Treat?

 With the necessary education and licensing in place, the next logical step is to enter the job market.
 The demand for equine-assisted therapists is growing, offering a range of opportunities in diverse settings.

-What Careers Can I Pursue With an Equine-Assisted Therapy Degree?
+What Careers Can I Pursue in Equine-Assisted Therapy?

 There are several job opportunities and titles available to those with equine-assisted therapy education and training, including: